 8. Pull in: Permittee’s employees and contractors shall pull support and rebalancing vehicles all the way up to, and parallel with, the curb for scooter loading and unloading, and shall not load or unload scooters in a vehicle or bicycle lane, or in a manner that impedes travel in these lanes; and

-9. Comply with all applicable laws: Permittee’s employees and contractors shall comply with all applicable state and local laws.
+9. Comply with all applicable laws: Permittee’s employees and contractors shall comply with all applicable federal, state, and local laws.
 If PBOT in its sole discretion determines that a Permittee’s scooter distribution or collection activities are being performed in an unsafe manner or in violation of applicable parking and traffic laws, this determination shall be grounds for permit revocation.

 10. Failure to comply with Subsections 9.A.1., 9.A.2., 9.A.3., 9.A.4., 9.A.5., 9.A.6., 9.A.7., 9.A.8, or 9.A.9. may result in the Director reducing the number of permitted Shared Scooters allowed to operate in the city, and penalties as described in Section 12.
 These Subsections are considered Class C violations.